 Australian Capital Territory (ACT)

-Effective 14 September 2016, applications for ACT nomination from OVERSEAS RESIDENTS will not be accepted.
-If you are living overseas you will not be able to commence an application for ACT nomination of a Skilled Nominated (subclass 190) visa until the program reopens in July 2017.
-If you are living in the ACT then you must meet the conditions for nomination, which can be found HERE.
+Effective 29 June 2018, the ACT nomination program remains closed to OVERSEAS RESIDENTS.
+If you are living If you are living in the ACT then you must meet the conditions for nomination, which can be found HERE.

 New South Wales (NSW)